Determinism vs. stochasticity in competitive flour beetle communities: Abstract

 \item We conclude that deterministic population dynamics are sufficient to account for patterns of coexistence (or lack thereof), a potentially general finding that is supported by recent field studies.

-\item Additionally, we resolve longstanding issues in flour beetle research by identifying selective egg predation as the mechanism for priority effects, demonstrating the primacy of demographic stochasticity (compared to environmental stochasticity), and reinterpreting classic competition experiments to show that apparent coexistence often represents long-term transient dynamics.
+\item Additionally, we resolve longstanding issues in flour beetle research by identifying selective egg predation as the mechanism for priority effects, demonstrating the primacy of demographic stochasticity (compared to genetic drift), and reinterpreting classic competition experiments to show that apparent coexistence often represents long-term transient dynamics.

 \end{enumerate}

 \textbf{Keywords}: Flour beetle, competition, coexistence, Tribolium, demographic stochasticity, environmental stochasticity, determinism, population dynamics